ReadSharedBooks/ReadSharedBooks.github.io/index.md

 For now, given my very limited knowledge of websites, the way this works will be as follows:

-If you want to be involved check out the list of available books [here](Books\Book list (google sheet version) 12-12-16 v2.pdf) as a PDF.
+If you want to be involved check out the list of available books [here](Books\Master_book_list 12-12-2016.pdf) as a PDF.
 It lists all the books you can borrow from folks who have generously offered up their books for you to borrow, and it lists a way to get in touch with them.
 From there, it's up to you to get in touch, and figure out how to pick up the book and what sort of return agreement you'll have.
 Once you do that, send an e-mail to readsharedbooks@gmail.com and I'll update the list to reflect that the book is effectively checked-out and I'll post the expected return date.
 Once the book is returned happy and healthy I'll delete that record.
 Forever.

 I won't put the borrowers name on the book list, that information will not be public.
 If, however problems with delayed returns and/or the quality of returns is a problem, that information will be made public in order to ensure that all books continue to be returned promptly and in good condition.

-If you ever want to add more books to the list, send the list as a spreadsheet (both google sheets or excel work best) to <readsharedbooks@gmail.com> and I'll update the list.
+If you ever want to add more books to the list, or take your books off the list, send a list as a spreadsheet (both google sheets or excel work best) to <readsharedbooks@gmail.com> and I'll update the list.
 If you want to add a book, and it's already on the list- Do it anyway!
 That way if one copy is being borrowed there's still another one out there for someone else.

 I'll do my best to update as often as I can, and each time the list is updated, I'll post the date so you can know if the changes you're expecting are reflected in the latest list.